What Is The Difference Between Business Intelligence And Analytics?

 What Do The Experts Say?

-In an article tackling Business Intelligence and Business Analytics, Better Buys asked seven different BI pros what their thoughts were on the difference between business intelligence and analytics.
+In an article tackling BI and Business Analytics, Better Buys asked seven different BI pros what their thoughts were on the difference between business intelligence and analytics.
 Each and every professional had a different take.
 Here are a few snippets of their opinions:

 “BI is needed to run the business while Business Analytics are needed to change the business.” – Pat Roche, Vice President of Engineering at Magnitude Software

 “BI is looking in the rearview mirror and using historical data.
 Business Analytics is looking in front of you to see what is going to happen.” – Mark van Rijmenam, CEO / Founder at BigData-Startups

 “What’s the difference between Business Analytics and Business Intelligence?
 The correct answer is: everybody has an opinion, but nobody knows, and you shouldn’t care.” – Timo Elliot, Innovation Evangelist at SAP